-Liquidity: Current Ratio (Current Assets/Current Liabilities)

-- As an indicator of financial health, a current ratio that is greater than 1 is considered good as it indicates that the company can pay its short term debts and financial obligations.
+- Liquidity: Current Ratio (Current Assets/Current Liabilities) - As an indicator of financial health, a current ratio that is greater than 1 is considered good as it indicates that the company can pay its short term debts and financial obligations.
 Companies with a ratio of greater than 1 are often referred to as being "liquid".
-The higher the number, the more "liquid" and the larger the margin of safety to cover the company's short-term debts and financial obligations. - NPEI's current ratio decreased from 1.84 in 2016 to 1.59 in 2017.

-• Leverage: Total Debt (includes short-term and long-term debt) to Equity Ratio
+The higher the number, the more "liquid" and the larger the margin of safety to cover the company's short-term debts and financial obligations. - NPEI's current ratio for 2018 is 1.44 (2017 = 1.59). - Leverage: Total Debt (includes short-term and long-term debt) to Equity Ratio

 The OEB uses a deemed capital structure of 60% debt, 40% equity for electricity distributors when establishing rates.
 This deemed capital mix is equal to a debt to equity ratio of 1.5 (60/40).
 A debt to equity ratio of more than 1.5 indicates that a distributor is more highly levered than the deemed capital structure.
 A high debt to equity ratio may indicate that an electricity distributor may have difficulty generating sufficient cash flows to make its debt payments.
 A debt to equity ratio of less than 1.5 indicates that the distributor is less levered than the deemed capital structure.
-A low debt-to-equity ratio may indicate that an electricity distributor is less levered than the deemed capital structure.
 A low debt-to-equity ratio may indicate that an electricity distributor is not taking advantage of the increased profits that financial leverage may bring.
-NPEI's debt to equity ratio decreased from 1.01 in 2016 to 0.97 in 2017.
+NPEI's debt to equity ratio for 2018 is 0.92 (2017 = 0.97).
 NPEI continues to monitor its debt to equity ratio on an annual basis.

-• Profitability: Regulatory Return on Equity - Deemed (included in rates)
+Profitability: Regulatory Return on Equity - Deemed (included in rates)